qianzhangut/Insight_G.O.A.T./README.md

-# G.O.A.T. – Greatest of All Time!
+# G.:soccer:.A.T. – Greatest of All Time!
 Find your G.O.A.T. player!

 ## Summary